Chinese idioms R to Z ordered by English equivalent

 Shoot your mouth off

-Getting fat by eating one?s words
+Getting fat by eating one's words

 Someone is forever retracting what was previously said.
 Someone with poor judgment and a big mouth.
-The story is of a minister Meng Wubo of the kingdom of Lu who often pontificated only to contradict himself.
+The story is of the minister Meng Wubo of the kingdom of Lu who often pontificated only to contradict himself.
 A snide commentator suggested that Meng was growing fat because he ate so many of his own words.

 Shot across the bows